djouallah/Fabric_Notebooks_Demo/OneLake_DirectQuery/README.md

   while the process is running, but the cache lives in memory only — restart the server and it's gone, so the next session pays the full cold-read cost against OneLake again.
+- **Cold runs are slow.** The first query of a session is network-bound on parquet reads from OneLake (not CPU-bound).
+Subsequent queries hitting the in-memory cache are much faster — until you restart, see above.